aftersound/weave/docs/control-actor-product-component-structure.md

 ![](ACTOR-BINDING-FACILITY.png)

 As long as application runtime can see packages of Actor Components.
-It can discover and weave the bindings using above facility as depicted in above diagram.
+It can discover and weave the bindings using the facility as depicted in above diagram.

 ### Application built around {CONTROL,ACTOR,PRODUCT}